sid3xyz/slirc-client/README.md

 ### UI & Look-and-feel Improvements

-- **Channel tabs**: Buffer list on the left is now a vertical tab list, showing unread counts and a small `x` button to leave a channel.
-- **Unread and Mentions**: Tabs show an unread count; messages mentioning your nick are highlighted in red and mark the tab as `mention`.
-- **Your messages**: Outgoing messages are aligned to the right and colored to help differentiate from other users.
+- Your messages: Outgoing messages are left-aligned and colored to help differentiate from other users.

 ### Quick Checks